apache/lucene-jira-archive/migration/README.md

 source .env
 ```

-You must first manually create the repository yourself using GitHub.
+ou must first manually create the repository yourself using GitHub.
 Consider naming your repository with `stargazers-` prefix as this [might prevent Web crawlers from indexing your migrated issues](https://github.com/apache/lucene-jira-archive/issues/1#issuecomment-1173701233), thus confusing the daylights out of future Googlers.

 ## Usage